gnosis/conditional-tokens-docs/docs/ctftutorial02.md

 ## Deploy ERC20 Tokens
 Let's begin by creating a couple of ERC20 toy tokens to illustrate how different ERC20 tokens can be used with the same conditional tokens contracts.

 In the "deploy and run" module, deploy two instances of the `ToyToken`.
-You can give them any name and symbol you like.
+You can give them any name and symbol you like, just make them unqique so that we can reference them later.

 ![deploy ToyToken](assets/deploy_ToyToken.png)